The Best Beaches Near Philadelphia to Cool Off

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 If you’ve ever spent the summer in Philly, you know it gets hot.
 Like, unbearably hot.
-Luckily, we city slickers don’t have to suffer through the sweat because there are a dozen plus beaches at our disposal.
-Within just two hours of the city limits, touch down on the warm sand, wooden promenades, and salty waves.
-For our list of the best beaches near Philadelphia, keep reading!
+Luckily, we city slickers don’t have to suffer through the sweat because there are over a dozen beaches at our disposal.
+The best beaches near Philadelphia offer warm sand, wooden promenades, and salty waves.
+Even better: they’re all within about two hours or less of the city limits.

 Brigantine